Te whakapai ake i ngā tahuaroa tūmatanui

 Removal of Te Aro Park toilets

 The Te Aro Park toilets were removed in November 2022.
-Due to their position and design, the current toilets create an area that is concealed and secluded making the space susceptible to crime and anti-social behaviour.
+Due to their position and design, the toilets created an area that was concealed and secluded, making the space susceptible to crime and anti-social behaviour.

 Read more about the Dixon Street and Te Aro Park design improvements.